 Light invasion.
 Bad lights shine onto neighboring properties, and into bedroom windows reducing privacy, hindering sleep, and giving the area a “trashy” look.

-Keys Energy has installed a new style of street light on Martinique La.
-This light is designed to reduce the amount of stray light it emits.
-Old style street lights would allow light to travel not only in a horizontal direction but in many cases upward as well, resulting in sky glow and the washing out of the dark sky.
-The new light is an Ashoe [email protected] design which directs the light in a downward direction, thus helping to reduce sky glow.
-If you are currently paying for a street light by your home, all you need to do is to send a letter to Kevin at Keys Energy requesting that your light be changed to a Ashoe [email protected] type and they will comply with your request.
+Keys Energy has installed a new style of streetlight on Martinique Lane designed to reduce the amount of stray light it emits.
+The new Ashoe [email protected] type light directs the light in a downward direction, thus helping to reduce sky glow.
+If you are currently paying for an older style streetlight by your home, contact Keys Energy requesting that your light be changed to a Ashoe [email protected] type.

 If you rent...

 Be sure to inform your tenants of the basic rules of the neighborhood:

 - Dogs must be leashed, and “doggie doo” must be picked up and disposed of properly

 - No excessive noise or overly bright outdoor lighting

 - Set out garbage and recycles the evening before pickup day, and remove containers from curbside as soon as possible after pickup